Research Questions

 "Communication between labmates is very important when it comes to exchanging ideas about my current research topic.
 I like to chat with them to ask for advice whenever I am stuck with my project or experiment…it is through these discussions that we are able to identify ideal solutions.”

-Jane's study highlights the therapeutic potential of FUT1 to treat nutrient-deprived tumors and hopefully provides a rationale for the future design of small molecule inhibitors against FUT1 and treat tumors by eradicating the cancer stemness subset.
+Jane's study highlights the therapeutic potential of FUT1 to treat nutrient-deprived tumours and hopefully provides a rationale for the future design of small molecule inhibitors against FUT1 and treat tumours by eradicating the cancer stemness subset.

 June 2021